 Too busy to start from scratch, but excited to start learning how to use an API-based CMS?
-Get a blog up and running in minutes.
+Get this blog up and running in minutes, then deploy it statically to Netlify for rapid page load times.
 Modify and adapt it to your liking, it's all yours!

 For this project, we provide you with all the source code you need to get your blog up and running.
 So let's go.